 Udaipur has the name of the white city because of all the Rajput style palaces around the lake, as well as the white marble palace in the middle of the lake.

 I didn’t have a chance to visit Udaipur during my trip to India, but it was a clear favorite among all of the travelers I met in India.
-Looks beautiful to me!
+Udaipur is regularly ranked as one of the best holiday destinations in India.
+I can see why!

 How to visit the four most colorful cities of India